-Johnson, a direct descendent of a handful of Mayflower passengers, started the Mayflower Web Pages in September 1995 with a simple passenger list of the Mayflower.
-The site has grown quickly since.
-You'll be amazed, as I was!
+Caleb Johnson, a direct descendent of a handful of Mayflower passengers, started the Mayflower Web Pages in September 1995 with a simple passenger list of the Mayflower.
+His site, along with a full Mayflower passenger list, has plenty of resources for teachers, including"

 And those are just a few of the great resources that the Mayflower Web Pages site has to offer.
 Check them out!
 Then you might try the following follow-up activities: